 DISCUSSION

-Despite only being one policy in a suite of options to reduce smoking prevalence, and a short time horizon of the study that is unlikely to capture all diseases avoided, this study finds substantial benefits of increasing the tobacco duty escalator.

-Findings show a sustained increase in the tobacco duty escalator can accelerate the trend of declining smoking prevalence in the UK.
-While benefits begin to be demonstrated within a five-year period, equivalent to one UK Parliamentary term, it could also deliver substantial progress towards achieving a tobacco-free ambition.
+This study finds substantial benefits of increasing the tobacco duty escalator.
+While benefits begin to appear within a five-year period, equivalent to one UK Parliamentary term, it could also deliver substantial progress towards achieving a tobacco-free ambition.
 As a consequence, findings show increasing the tobacco duty escalator could avoid new cases of disease, as well as avoid substantial costs to the NHS, social care and wider society.

-One way to maximise the impact of tobacco taxation is allocating the costs avoided or revenue raised to support tobacco control.
-While difficult to quantify, it is possible to predict additional benefits if the resulting savings could be spent on the NHS.
-Using a recent estimate by Claxton et al[57], investing the £49m of direct health costs avoided in this study elsewhere in the NHS would generate the equivalent of 1,923 Quality Adjusted Life Years (QALYs), additional to health gains made in the intervention.
+This impact could be further maximised by allocating the costs avoided or revenue raised to support tobacco control.
+Using a recent estimate by Claxton et al[57], investing the £49m of direct health costs avoided in this study elsewhere in the NHS would generate the equivalent of 1,923 Quality Adjusted Life Years (QALYs), additional to health gains directly attributable to the intervention.

 One recurrent tobacco industry claim against increased taxation is its impact on illicit trade.
 While ongoing support to enforce protections against tobacco smuggling is required to underpin successful taxation policy, research has found industry claims inconsistent with independent data[58].
 Substantial progress has been made in the UK with illicit trade rates having halved since 2000-01[56,59].
 In addition, a European assessment found the supply of illicit tobacco, rather than its price, is a key factor contributing to tax evasion[60].